lindsay-jin/c0124-code-solutions/typescript-arrays/javascript-arrays-quiz-notes.md

   It is used to store ordered collections of data.

 - Describe array literal notation.
-  It uses square brackets.
+  It uses square brackets separated by commas.

-- How are arrays different from "plain" objects? arrays store an ordered collection and objects do not.
+- How are arrays different from "plain" objects? arrays are indexed numerically and objects are not.

 - What number represents the first index of an array? zero